 Maintain Insurance Payments after Your Loss

-While there are a significant number of policyholders who discontinue making premium payments once they have filed a fire damage claim, this can pose serious problems.
-Even if you have a current pending claim, this does not mean that you cannot submit a claim for subsequent losses caused by other perils.
+Even if you have a current pending claim for fire damage, this does not mean that you cannot submit a claim for subsequent losses caused by other perils.
 For example, your house could be vandalized or burglarized while you are waiting for your home to be repaired.
 Unless your home and the contents are a total loss, you might have property with substantial value that you want to protect from subsequent perils, so you should not stop paying your premiums.
-If the home is a total loss, you might be able to obtain a reduction in premiums for the portion of the costs devoted to the structure until your home is rebuilt.
+And your mortgage company may require that you continue to maintain coverage on your home after a fire.

 Avoid Settling Prematurely